 1. Give kohlrabi what it needs to grow well

-Grow kohlrabi in rich, well-drained soil high in organic matter.
+Grow kohlrabi in rich, well-drained soil high in organic matter and compost.
 Keep soil evenly moist throughout the growing season to keep it from becoming woody.
 Mulch soil to preserve moisture and prevent weeds.
 Although kohlrabi grows best in cool weather, it does need full sun – at least 6 hours.

 2. Plant kohlrabi at the right time

 Kohlrabi prefers cool temperatures and doesn’t mind a mild frost.
 Hot weather and dry soil result in tough bitter-tasting woody bulbs.
 In cooler areas, plant kohlrabi for a spring or fall harvest.
 In warmer areas, plant kohlrabi in the fall for a winter harvest.